DmytroVasin/ccbill_ruby/README.md

 #### Visit FlexForms:
 - Ensure All is selected in the top Client Account drop-down menu.
 FlexForms are not specific to sub accounts, and cannot be managed when a sub account is selected.
-- Navigate to the FlexForms Systems tab in the top menu bar and select FlexForms Payment Links.
+- Navigate to the `FlexForms Systems` tab in the top menu bar and select `FlexForms Payment Links`.
 All existing forms will be displayed in a table.
 - Make sure that you in sendbox ( Top left corner )

-#### Create an Approval URL
+#### Create Library of URLs (Approval and Deny)

 - Click the **URLs Library** button in the upper-right to create a new URL.
 The Saved URLs Editor dialog displays.
 - Create Payment Success URL